 On a whim, we followed another car down the next gravel path, to find another one of Iceland’s hidden curiosities.
 The ice from Jökulsárlón’s glacial lagoon was being pulled out to sea via a small channel, and were washing up on a nearby beach.

 They were polished and crystal clear from their wash in the sea, contrasting profoundly with the black sand.
 I picked up some sand.
 It was coarse and sticky.
-What planet had we found ourselves on!?
+This was the strangest beach I’d ever bee to – what planet had we found ourselves on!?

-We ordered seafood; I took cod and the girls ordered langoustine.
-The langoustines came, served in melted butter and herbs, and I immediately realised I made the wrong decision.
+We ordered seafood, of course; I took cod and the girls ordered langoustine.
+The langoustines came, a dozen or so, served in melted butter and herbs.
+I leaned over and tasted one, and I immediately realised I made the wrong decision.